tuoreste/CPP/README.md

 - **Functional Programming in C++**

 ### Exercises
+1. **Bitcoin**: Implements the calculation of bitcoin worth based on database rates on date of your choice using STL.
-1. **RPN Calculator**: Implement a Reverse Polish Notation calculator using STL.
+2. **RPN Calculator**: Implement a Reverse Polish Notation calculator using STL.
-2. **Function Objects**: Implement custom function objects and use them with STL algorithms.
+3. **Function Objects**: Implement custom function objects and use them with STL algorithms.

 ---